Nova Scotia New Democratic Party: Robert Chisholm

-Darrell Dexter
+First government under Darrell Dexter

 The 2003 election resulted in a PC minority government while the NDP maintained Official Opposition status under new leader Darrell Dexter.
 In the election, the NDP won 15 seats and 31% of the vote, coming slightly behind the Liberals in the popular vote but winning three more seats than the Liberals' 12.
 In the 2006 election, the NDP managed to capitalize on its position as the Official Opposition to squeeze the Liberal vote, and the party increased its number of seats from 15 to 20, an all-time high, and won 34.63% of the vote.
 Unlike in 2003, in 2006 the NDP came in a clear second in the popular vote, far ahead of the Liberals.

 On June 9, 2009, Dexter led the NDP to victory, winning a majority government, and was sworn in as Premier of Nova Scotia on June 19, 2009.
 His party's victory marked the first time that the NDP had won government in a province east of Ontario, and only the second time the party had won government east of Manitoba.
 When the party won in 2009, a major reason for their winning is the way the party used political marketing.
 The political marketing strategy was used in Manitoba years before the Nova Scotia NDP used the strategy.
 The Dexter government lasted a single term and was defeated in the October 8, 2013 provincial election,.
 Although it finished second in terms of popular vote with 26.84%, the party collapsed to only seven seats, making it the third party in the legislature.
 This was mainly because the NDP's support in Halifax, its power base for two decades, practically melted.
 The NDP had gone into the election holding 14 of the capital's 20 seats, but lost all but two.
 Among them was Dexter, who narrowly lost his own seat.
 On November 16, 2013, Dexter announced his resignation as NDP leader, effective November 23, 2013.

 Maureen MacDonald served as interim leader from Dexter's resignation in 2013, until Gary Burrill's election as leader, in 2016.

 Two members of the party's caucus, Gordie Gosse and Frank Corbett resigned for personal reasons in April 2015, triggering two of three provincial by-elections which were held on July 14.
-The party lost both of those seats, but Marian Mancini won the third by-election in a seat which had been held by the Liberals.
+The party lost both of those seats, but Marian Mancini won the third by-election in a seat that had been held by the Liberals.